PBRjr/obsidian-eberron-notes/Campaign Notes-merged.md

 	- Baelin revealed that the fragment is something ancient and powerful.
 	- Halak's mind immediately began thinking of how to use this powerful artifact to consolidate his power both within the clan and the clan's power over Sharn.

-Action 2: *Name of significant NPC(s) or organization(s) involved*
-- Goal: X
-- X

-(continue as needed)
+Action 2: *Red Cloak Battalion*
+- Goal: Conduct a raid on the Den and secure evidence.
+- Overall goal: Systematically dismantle the Boromar Clan.
 ### Additional Notes

-- (Add any other notes or information that you need for the session)
+- 14 Therendor, 998 YK
+- Sunny and warm

 ## The Party